oxuva/long-term-tracking-benchmark/README.md

 It doesn't matter whether the CSV files are contained at the root level of the zip archive or below a single subdirectory of any name.
 If a submission encounters an error (for example, a missing prediction file), you will be able to view the verbose error log, and the submission will not count towards your quota.

+(If you want, you can first upload your predictions for the dev set to confirm that your predictions are in the correct format.)

 Once the submission has been successful, you can download the generated output files.
 These will be used to generate the plots and submit to the results repo.

-**Note:** if you want, you can first upload your predictions for the dev set to confirm that your predictions are in the correct format.
+**Note:** you will notice that the CodaLab challenge shows a leaderboard with usernames and scores.
+You can safely ignore it.
+What matters for comparison are the official plots (point 5 of this tutorial) and the state-of-the-art snapshot of our results reposityory (point 6).

 ## 5. Generate the plots for a paper